VoliJS/NestedReact/examples/flux-comparison/README.md

 And cart.
 Which is just another collection of products.
 ![](cart.jpg)

 That's it.
 On a longer example, difference will become even bigger.
 Why?
-Because, we got quite [advanced facilities to deal with complex data](https://github.com/Volicon/NestedTypes/blob/master/docs/RelationsGuide.md) up our sleeve, which will come into play.
+Because, we've got quite [advanced facilities to deal with complex data](https://github.com/Volicon/NestedTypes/blob/master/docs/RelationsGuide.md) up our sleeve, which will come into play.
 They don't.